jessicareinh/jessicareinh/README.md

 # Hello, world.
-I am from Hamburg and I am exciting to learn a lot about ✨ Web Development✨
+I am from Hamburg and I am excited to learn a lot about ✨ Web Development✨

 Just started the web development bootcamp at Neue Fische. 🧜🪩

-Today I learned about:

-- VCS
-- mark down
-- github
+I already learned a lot about html, css & java script.
+Really lookin forward to learn react.

  **feel free to connect**✌️